apollographql/federation/docs/source/migrating-from-stitching.md

 ## Summary of steps

-This guide describes a set of steps for migrating architecture **incrementally** from stitching to federation.
+This guide describes a set of steps for migrating architecture incrementally from stitching to federation.
 In order to do so, we rely on the fact that changes necessary for federation are completely backwards compatible.
-In other words, services that implement a part of your graph (**subgraphs**) can be used in both your stitching gateway and your Apollo gateway.
+In other words, services that implement a part of your graph, also known as _subgraphs_, can be used in both your stitching gateway and your Apollo gateway.

 We recommend that you begin by modifying existing subgraphs _in place_ to support the federation specification while continuing to support schema stitching as well.
 At this point, you can stand up an Apollo gateway side-by-side with your existing stitching gateway and migrate over the links between the subgraphs in an incremental, backward compatible way.